crate/tsperf/docs/data-generator.md

         [Data Generator Schemas](#data-generator-schemas) for more information on schemas.
 :Default: empty string

-When using a relative path with the docker image, be sure to check out the `Dockerfile` to make sure to use the correct path.
+When using a relative path with the OCI image, be sure to check out the `Dockerfile`, and build a custom OCI image, in order to use the correct path.

 (setting-dg-batch-size)=
 #### BATCH_SIZE